mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "The people who come here leave behind lives full of relationships.
 They invent new worries to keep themselves attached to the people they left behind.
 They think themselves irreplaceable, but then they return home to find that the world they left behind had been replaced.
 The grand personas they were building before had vanished, and some... just can't adjust.
 They placed their faith in the lives they knew, rather than the lives they were living.

 "By deciding not to come here, Melna has decided to continue her own life on its own trajectory – and all the better that she doesn't suffer for your rash decision.
-So what I'm asking is," and thi leaned forward to look closely into his eyes, "do you trust your junds to do what's best for themselves, even if it means leaving you behind?"
+So what I'm asking is," and thi leaned forward to look closely into his eyes, "do you trust your bunds to do what's best for themselves, even if it means leaving you behind?"

 He was aghast at imagining what he was saying.
 "We're bonded," he stammered, "we do what's best for each other."